Billie Eilish slams Texas abortion law on Austin City Limits stage: ‘My body, my f—— choice!’ - NewsBreak

 The bill also allows private citizens to sue abortion providers or anyone who helps someone get an abortion.
 Critics say this would put a bounty on people’s heads and encourage frivolous lawsuits.
 Citizens can be sued for $10,000 or more if an abortion is performed outside of the six-week period.

 The 19 year-old Eilish explained on Saturday that she ultimately decided against cancelling her festival performance because it wouldn’t be fair to her fans, Yahoo!
-News reports .‘I absolutely think they made the wrong decision’: Brownsville hosts women’s march in protest of abortion ban
+News reports .

 “You deserve everything in the world,” she told Saturday’s crowd in Zilker Park.
 “And we need to tell them to shut the f— up!”
 Eilish finished her speech by exclaiming: “My body, my f—— choice!”